China-Russia Dashboard: Facts and figures on a special relationship

 Chinese dual-use exports help sustain Russia’s war effort

 Shipments of dual-use items from China to Russia surged in late 2021, likely driven by stockpiling and year-end production peaks.
-Exports then fell sharply after the February 2022 invasion of Ukraine amid concerns about sanctions, but quickly recovered, remaining historically high throughout 2022 and 2023.
+Exports then fell sharply after the February 2022 invasion of Ukraine amid concerns about sanctions, yet quickly recovered, remaining historically high throughout 2022 and 2023.
 A renewed decline occurred following the US Treasury’s announcement in December 2023 of potential secondary sanctions on entities assisting Russia’s military-industrial base.
 However, Chinese exports rebounded in the second half of 2024, suggesting adjustments to circumvent these restrictions.
 As a result, dual-use shipments from China to Russia once again exceeded USD 4 billion in 2024.
+At the beginning of 2025, they declined again — mirroring the overall trend in China-Russia trade — but rebounded in the following months.

 Note: The data refers to dual-use goods included in the Common High Priority List, developed jointly by the United States, the European Union, Japan, and the United Kingdom.
 The list categorizes 50 items, each identified by a six-digit Harmonized System (HS) code, into four tiers.
 The full list is available on the website of the US Bureau of Industry and Security.
 The values represent a 3-month moving average and have been adjusted to reflect the HS 2022 Nomenclature amendments.